Pinyjwok/interactive-virtual-piano/README.md

 - Rename or delete saved recordings
 - Play back your recordings any time

+### Leaderboard System
+- View top scores across all songs and difficulties
+- Filter leaderboard by song or difficulty level
+- Scores are saved automatically after each performance
+- Persistent scoring system using IndexedDB

 ## Technologies Used
 - HTML5
 - CSS3